 She first gained international attention in 1990 with two short operas based on texts by Elfriede Jelinek for ensemble and electronics at the Wiener Festwochen.
 Another breakthrough work, Bählamms Fest [Lamb Feast] (1994), is described by Neuwirth as an “immersive experience with electronic surround sound and the morphing of a wolf into a counter tenor.”
 In the Lost Highway video opera (2003), based on David Lynch’s eponymous film, which premiered in the Klangforum in Graz (with subsequent stagings in New York, London, and at the Oper Frankfurt), she demonstrated an innovative complexity in the intertwining of video and music.
 In addition, her operatic version of Virginia Woolf‘s Orlando (2019) was staged at the Vienna State Opera, made her the first woman composer to be presented in the opera's 150-year history.

-Olga Neuwirth has been awarded numerous prizes, including the Großer Österreichischer Staatspreis [Grand Austrian State Award] and the Deutscher Musikautorenpreis [German Music Author Award.
-Her works between 2000-2008 are published by Boosey & Hawkes.
-Works up to 2000 and from 2009 onward are published by Ricordi.
+Olga Neuwirth has been awarded numerous prizes, including the 2022 Grawemeyer Award for Music Composition, Großer Österreichischer Staatspreis [Grand Austrian State Award], and the Deutscher Musikautorenpreis [German Music Author Award.
+Her works between 2000-2008 and 2021 onward are published by Boosey & Hawkes.
+Other works by Neuwirth are represented by music publisher Ricordi.

 Olga Neuwirth gets inspiration from far and wide: “Everything around me that has always interested me: neurology, literature, politics, film, animation, fashion, visual arts, and all kinds of music.”